CSE237SP2021/project-manyrubrics/README.md

 ## Iteration 2

 ### What user stories were completed this iteration?
-- A teacher should be able to get a file with their students' final grades
+- Issue #5: A teacher should be able to get a file with their students' final grades
 - the program should provide usage info when run incorrectly
 - a teacher should be able to calculate the max grade for a student
 - Issue #4: A student should be able to test what grade they will receive in a class by putting in their scores.